Bifteki (Greek Burger) — Juicy, Herby & Easy

 Helpful tips

-• The potatoes will last longer in the fridge, so have them in a separate container.
-Reheat in the oven for 10 to 15 minutes and enjoy with eggs, a salad, veggies or another grilled protein.
+• Potatoes store separately.
+Keep the lemon potatoes in their own container; they last longer.
+Reheat in the oven for 10–15 minutes and enjoy with eggs, a salad, veggies, or any grilled protein.

 Start with the potatoes